 Roughly a quarter of the country's residents live in the capital, Baku, a cosmopolitan urban center that combines ultra-modern skyscrapers with a historic Walled City that is recognized by UNESCO as a World Heritage Site.

-Islam is the most prominent religion in Azerbaijan although according the country's government there are also minority Jewish and Orthodox Christian communities.
+Islam is the most prominent religion in Azerbaijan although, according to the country's government, there are also minority Jewish and Orthodox Christian communities.

 Azerbaijan gained formal independence from the former USSR in 1991 after initially declaring its national sovereignty in 1988.
-Since then it has been locked in a territorial dispute with ethnic Armenian separatists.
+Since then, it has been locked in an ongoing territorial dispute with ethnic Armenian separatists.

-A six year conflict from 1988 to 1994 saw the separatists -- backed by troops from Armenia -- and Azerbaijani forces fight over the Nagorno-Karabakh and Nakichevan regions in the Southwest of the country.
+A six-year conflict between 1988 and 1994 saw separatists, backed by troops from Armenia, and Azerbaijani forces fight over the Nagorno-Karabakh and Nakichevan regions in the southwest of the country.

-Azerbaijan still claims sovereignty over these areas but has tried to resolve the issue via diplomatic means in the period since, according to the British Foreign and Commonwealth Office.
+Azerbaijan still claims sovereignty over these areas but has tried to resolve the issue by diplomatic means in the period since, according to the British Foreign and Commonwealth Office.

 Much of Azerbaijan's history has revolved around its vast oil and gas reserves.

-The ancient fire worshiping civilization, the Zoroastrians, erected temples in the vicinity of burning gas vents at various sites across the country as far back as the third century, according to the country's tourist board.
+Ancient fire-worshipping civilization the Zoroastrians erected temples in the vicinity of burning gas vents at various sites across the country as far back as the third century, according to the Azerbaijan tourist board.

-At the beginning of the 20th century however Azerbaijani's landed on a new use for their bountiful natural resources -- industrial fuel.
+At the beginning of the 20th century, however, Azerbaijanis hit on a new use for their bountiful natural resources -- industrial fuel.

-Nowadays, Azerbaijan has a major role in oil exporting and is a major shareholder in an oil pipeline that runs from the Caspian Sea all the way to Ceyhan in Turkey.
+Nowadays, Azerbaijan has a major role in oil exporting and is a major shareholder in an oil pipeline that runs from the Caspian Sea to Ceyhan in Turkey.

-The country has developed successful construction, banking, retail and real estate sectors, although these have been hit by the global financial downturn.
+The country has developed successful construction, banking, retail and real estate sectors, although these were hit by the global financial downturn.

 Like many emerging market economies experiencing rapid growth and with access to vast natural resources, Azerbaijan has been impacted by corruption.

-Transparency International ranked the country 134th out of 178 countries in its Corruption Perceptions Index 2010, although the Azerbaijani government maintains it is attempting to eradicate graft.
-The World Bank named the country as one of the world's fastest reforming nations in its 2009 "Doing Business" report as a result of these efforts.
+Transparency International ranked the country 126th out of 178 countries in its Corruption Perceptions Index 2014, although the Azerbaijani government maintains it is attempting to eradicate graft.

-Despite being on the receiving end of foreign condemnation with regards its political processes, Azerbaijan has managed to build closer ties with regional and international partners in recent years.
+Azerbaijan has built closer ties with regional and international partners in recent years.

-In October 2011 Azerbaijan was awarded one of the six non-permanent seats on the U.N.
+In October 2011, Azerbaijan was awarded one of the six non-permanent seats on the U.N.
 Security Council.
-From January 2012, the country will sit alongside permanent members of the Security Council -- France, China, Russia, the U.K. and the U.S. -- for a period of two years.
+From January 2012, the country sat alongside permanent members of the Security Council -- France, China, Russia, the U.K. and the U.S. -- for two years.

-Culturally, Azerbaijan has also looked to raise its profile internationally.
+Culturally, Azerbaijan has also been looking to raise its profile internationally.
 In 2011, the country won the Eurovision Song Contest, a continent-wide musical competition.